networknt/light-doc/content/en/development/develop-build.md

 ### Checkout Repos and Build light-bot

-Next we need to checkout two repositories and build light-bot to bootstrap the process.
+Next, we need to check out two repositories and build light-bot to bootstrap the process.

 ```
 cd ~/networknt